 On the other hand, if you want to go on safari in different lodges of higher category, go on the road and visit different National Parks and you don’t mind the hours in the car, Tanzania would be your choice.
 In addition, Tanzania has something unique in the world: the Ngorongoro Crater.
 It is unique and a must to see how so many animals are living together inside one of the largest craters in the world.

-Also in Tanzania we saw more animals since each day we were in a different park.
+Also in Tanzania we saw more animals as each day we were in a different park.

 To see the costs of the safaris, and also to be able to evaluate this point to know where it is better to do a safari, in Kenya or Tanzania, you can see them here: